blogust

 Learning radicals is highly advisable.
 It may seem silly to learn meanings of things which are not words, but it helps you build associations, mnemonics, and stories to remember the characters (without having to pay for an app to do it for you).

-Although I don’t follow its advice to the letter, my favourite motivational language learning blog is AJATT which recommends an immersion-based language learning methodology.
+Although I don’t follow its advice completely, my favourite motivational language learning blog is AJATT which recommends an immersion-based language learning methodology.
+I know a lot of people think AJATT sucks but it’s great at convincing you to do the bare minimum and get your foot in the door.

 A key that I think a lot of beginners aren’t taught is that it’s nigh on pointless to try and identify the tone of a single syllable.
 Instead, learn about tone pairs.
 I haven’t actively studied that but came to the same conclusion while learning.